On this page |

 To obtain the path, right-click on the asset and choose Copy reference.

-Upon cook, a new Material instance of the source Unreal Material is created in the cook temp folder and assigned to the generated geometry.
+Upon cook, the plug-in creates a new Material instance of the source Unreal Material in the cook temp folder and assigns it to the generated geometry.

 For landscapes, use unreal_material_instance